 I hope you enjoyed this post exploring some of the essential areas of a self-care routine.
 Hopefully you have gained some insight or built on your existing self-care strategies so that you can take care of yourself throughout the day.

-In case you're looking for more resources to help with your mental health and well-being, check out the resource page (including access to free resources):
+In case you're looking for more resources to help with your mental health and well-being, sign up for the Mental Health Resource Vault for instant access to free wellness resources.

 References: healthline.com, mindful.org, apa.org